myrrlyn/apocrypha.es/priv/archive/1tueuo.md

 their blades through the air.

 I say this, on the topic of pointing out the differences between us and them;
-*don’t* put it to them in the terms of the great ruler over the poor peasant.
+_don’t_ put it to them in the terms of the great ruler over the poor peasant.
-They don’t like that, just like it’s no great joy when some Forebear contrasts the "oppressive emperor" with the good little common man.
+They don’t like that, just like it’s no great joy when some Forebear contrasts the “oppressive emperor” with the good little common man.
 I try not to see things in such terms, anyway; the Thalmor see all of us as poor peasants whom they did the favor of giving a glimpse of their greatness in person when they invaded our land and pillaged our cities.
 We want to point out simple historical